 For the money, few other SUVs can match the Sorento's array of standard equipment.

 This is a five-passenger vehicle, but we think that, if those passengers are adults, four would be a more comfortable fit.
 The Sorento's rear seats provide good headroom and legroom and allow for a fairly large cargo area behind them.
-The interior quality is commendably good, using substantial plastic components, rich textures and plush surfaces.
-Standard front and rear side-curtain airbags are a worthwhile safety bonus.Exterior
+The interior quality is commendably good, with substantial plastic components, rich textures and plush surfaces.
+Standard front and rear side-curtain airbags and a driver's knee airbag comprise a worthwhile safety bonus.Exterior

-The LX trim level includes the 3.8-liter V6 engine, a five-speed automatic transmission, air conditioning, four-wheel anti-lock disc brakes (ABS), rear defroster, illuminated entry, remote keyless entry, auto-off headlamps, electronic stability and traction control, dual heated power mirrors, power windows, power locks, AM/FM stereo with MP3-compatible CD player and 10 speakers, front and rear side-curtain airbags, fuel tank skid plate, cruise control, tilt steering wheel, four 12-volt outlets, alloy wheels and a rear wiper/washer.
-The EX with Luxury package adds fog lights, side cladding, power sunroof, eight-way power driver's seat, heated front seats, leather seating and interior trim, 16-inch machined alloy wheels, dual-zone automatic temperature control and full-time four-wheel drive.
+The LX trim level includes the 3.3-liter V6 engine, a five-speed automatic transmission, air conditioning, four-wheel anti-lock disc brakes (ABS), rear defroster, illuminated entry, remote keyless entry, auto-off headlamps, electronic stability and traction control, dual heated power mirrors, power windows, power locks, AM/FM stereo with MP3-compatible CD player and 10 speakers, front and rear side-curtain airbags, driver's knee airbag, fuel tank skid plate, cruise control, tilt steering wheel, four 12-volt outlets, alloy wheels and a rear wiper and washer.
+The EX with Luxury Package adds a 3.8-liter V6, fog lights, side cladding, power sunroof, eight-way power driver's seat, heated front seats, leather seating and interior trim, automatic headlamps, 16-inch machined alloy wheels, dual-zone automatic temperature control and full-time four-wheel drive.

-Options include Torque-On-Demand (TOD) full-time four-wheel drive, fog lights and a rear spoiler.
-For the EX, options include power moonroof, leather interior, rear-seat entertainment package, side step bars and a trailer hitch.
+Options include Torque-On-Demand full-time four-wheel drive, fog lights, remote start and a rear spoiler.
+Stand-alone options and accessories include a power moonroof (EX), trailer hitch and side step bars.

 262 horsepower @ 6000 rpm